 As you get older you may find yourself making some tweaks and changes to your game to make sure you’re still playing to your best ability.
 One of which should be finding one of the best drivers for seniors.
-This allows you to gain back some of that distance you may have lost over the years.
+A senior driver may allow you to gain back some of that distance you have lost over the years.

 Best Senior Driver Of 2021